 In the M2M device, a network service module (e.g. SIM card) will be embedded to support the network communication.
 For some potential requirements, the network service module need be activated or deactivated by remote or local M2M applications via M2M platform.

 In the context of this use case, an active network service module means that the network service module enables the M2M device to send / receive M2M traffic.
-An inactive network service module does not allow the M2M device to send / receive M2M traffic, however the service module, together with the M2M device, is capable to exchange signaling with M2M platform according to network operator’s policy.
+An inactive network service module does not allow the M2M device to send / receive M2M traffic, however the service module, together with the M2M device, is capable to exchange signalling with M2M platform according to network operator’s policy.

 The network entity of underlying network can activate/deactivate network service module according to network policy and network service activation/deactivation request.